What is Endometriosis?

 Endometriosis, sometimes called ‘’endo”, is a common health problem in women.
 It gets its name from the word endometrium, the tissue that normally lines the uterus or womb.
+Endometriosis happens when tissue, similar to the lining of the uterus, grows outside of your uterus and in other areas of your body where it doesn’t belong.

-Endometriosis happens when tissue similar to the lining of the uterus grows outside of your uterus and in other areas of your body where it doesn’t belong.
 Endometriosis is a painful, chronic disease that affects approximately 176 million women worldwide.
-Endometriosis mostly affects women in their reproductive years, especially between the ages of 25 and 40, but can develop in girls as young as 11.
+Unfortunately Endometriosis often goes unrecognized by doctors or is misdiagnosed or incorrectly treated.
+It mostly affects women in their reproductive years, especially between the ages of 25 and 40, but can develop in girls as young as 11.
+75 percent of women who experience pelvic pain and 50 percent of women with fertility issues suffer from this disease.

 Unfortunately endometriosis often goes unrecognized by doctors or is misdiagnosed or incorrectly treated.

-What Causes Endometriosis?
+What causes Endometriosis?

-The stages of Endometriosis
+Stages of Endometriosis

 Endometriosis is one of the reasons that cause infertility in women.
 But to be diagnosed with endometriosis does not always mean that you can not be pregnant.The task is that there are 4 stages of endometriosis, and having a certain stage of endometriosis affects whether a woman can get pregnant or not.